Javits Center: 2006–2010 expansion

+2010–2014 renovation

 In April 2008, Governor David Paterson decided to renovate the existing Javits building with a severely revised budget of $465 million.
 The renovation, started in 2010, was led by design team FXFOWLE Epstein, whose redesign of the Javits Center's interior focused on upgrading organization and efficiency, as well as occupant comfort.
 The more transparent curtain wall, less opaque skylight systems, and light gray paint on the space frame have dramatically transformed the voluminous public spaces.
 New mechanical systems have improved the indoor air quality, reduced ambient noise, and significantly saved on energy consumption.
 The diamond-patterned Tuscan red terrazzo of the original floor has been replaced with soft tones of gray terrazzo.
 A new high-performance curtain wall has simplified and lightened the aesthetics of the original façade by changing the façade's module from 5 × 5 ft to 5 × 10 ft.
 This allowed for the introduction of more transparent glass with minimal structurally glazed mullions.
 Solid stainless steel panels replaced the opaque portions of glass to better express the building's functionality.
-The roof of the new expansion was also made "green" by the presence of a garden in the new wing's roof.
 The renovation was completed in November 2013.
 The expansion was meant to retain old tenants coming back annually, such as the New York Boat Show.
 In January 2014, it was revealed that the new roof was still leaking after the expansion.
+The roof of the new expansion was turned into a 6.75-acre sedum green roof, making it the second-largest extensive green roof in the U.S. The green roof was finished in 2014, and research on the rooftop after its completion has reported increased biodiversity, absorption and retention of rainwater runoff, and cooling.

 In January 2012, Governor Andrew Cuomo announced plans to construct a new convention center on the site of Aqueduct Racetrack in Queens and redevelop the Javits Center site with a mix of commercial space and apartments, similar to Battery Park City.
 However, Cuomo's plan was quickly scuttled due to disagreements over space in the Aqueduct Racetrack area.
 More Javits Center renovations are being eyed, with $15 million already going toward a new telephone system and improved Wi-Fi network in the building, as well as a truck idling area to the west and south being proposed for further expansion.